 With the participation loan model, the business or farmer is less likely to seek capital and services from a larger, perhaps national bank.
 Thanks to the Bank of North Dakota, local North Dakota banks are better positioned to keep relationships with clients as their businesses grow, which most likely keeps those businesses’ deposits local while still providing them access to all the capital they need.

-The Bank of North Dakota also makes direct investments into local banks—it currently holds around $249 million in local bank stock shares, helping to meet a crucial need for smaller banks, which often have a tougher time raising the level of capital required by federal regulators to remain in operation.
+The Bank of North Dakota also supports local shareholders of local banks—it currently holds around $249 million in local bank stock loans, helping to meet a crucial need for smaller banks, which often have a tougher time raising the level of shareholder capital required by federal regulators to remain in operation.

 It’s largely because of the Bank of North Dakota’s participation loans and local bank investments that North Dakota has more banks and credit unions per capita than any other state, says Stacy Mitchell, co-director of the think tank Institute for Local Self-Reliance.

 “It’s fascinating to me because it’s a public solution that creates a much more robust cadre of capitalist enterprises,” Mitchell says.
 “In terms of the functionality, I don’t see a particular reason this model wouldn’t adapt to an urban environment.”